You are viewing United States

 Neto recommends a comprehensive water management strategy to keep your herd healthy and productive.
 He said when his team tests water, they are mainly looking for bacterial contamination and protozoan parasites.
 He also pointed to fungi, biofilm, and algae formation in troughs as factors that limit cows’ water intake.

+“Poor water quality can create a bad taste and odor that just makes the cow drink less water,” he said.
 When cows don’t drink enough, it reduces their dry matter intake (DMI) and their milk production, in addition to causing other challenges.
 It can also worsen issues caused by poor water quality, like compromised immunity.
 That’s why ensuring your workers understand the importance of water quality is crucial.

+“Training your labor is the most important.
+Workers must understand that it is not a simple task.
+It is a very important task and needs to be done very consistently, without skipping any steps,” said Neto.
 “When you drain a trough, you have to make sure you drain 100% of the water because if you leave the bottom 5%, it can have a huge bacteria count.
 And then, in 24 hours, things are just super contaminated again,” he said.
 “Another aspect is always keeping an eye on the water troughs.
 Because sometimes the next cleaning may be in 2-3 days, but if they see that it needs cleaning, they need to find time.”

 Ensuring your water management strategy also includes continuous disinfection with a chlorine dioxide disinfectant with proven efficacy against bacterial, viral, and fungal pathogens, which can help reduce this labor time.